mmvrstudio/mernstack-redux-store/README.md

 #mernstack-redux-store

+Note: Unable to deploy this project.
+It runs only locally.

 #Description:

     - This project is a full stack web application using the MERN Stack to create an e-commerce website.